-How do you pack for a day trip in another city?
+What are your best tips on how to pack for a one-day business trip?
 Today I’m excited to welcome back guest poster and blogger extraordinaire Road Warriorette, who’s been nice enough to give us helpful tips on traveling with coworkers and professional but small suitcases.
 We actually just met IRL not too long ago for a lovely dinner. :) Today, she answers Reader A’s question about packing for one-day business trips.
 Welcome back, Road Warriorette!

 Reader A wonders:

 Do you or your readers have suggestions for how to pack for a day trip in another city?
 I am going to start a new job that will require frequent day trips where I will fly to another city in the morning and fly back at night.
 I prefer not to take too much stuff, but I do want to be prepared in the event that I get stuck overnight.
 I need my laptop for the trip and am on the hunt for an appropriate bag for day trips and for client visits in my own city.

 People who never travel for work are always surprised at the number of day trips I take.
 On the one hand, it makes sense — if you are only doing one day’s worth of business, why pay for a hotel room?
 On the other hand, they are often exhausting, 18-20 hour marathons.
 It seems I am always on the last flight out, and a few times have gotten stuck spending the night somewhere unexpectedly.

 After years of business travel, I’ve realized it’s not worth it to me to pack anything extra on a day trip.
 Hotels have everything from toothbrushes to curling irons, and the slim chance that I may get stuck is not enough of a reason to bring a bunch of probably unnecessary items.
 However, if your employer would not pay for a hotel and you think you would have to spend the night at the airport, there are a few basic toiletries I would keep on hand.

 - Contact solution/glasses

 - Face wash/moisturizer

 - Rubber band or bobby pins